jaybxyz/PermissionExample/README.md

 # PermissionExample
 This project is about how to request permissions at run time.

-I use expandable recyclerview to develop preview activity as below image.
+I use [ExpandableListViewDemo](https://github.com/anandbose/ExpandableListViewDemo) to develop preview activity as you can see the below image.

 In this example, I request Camera, Storage, and Location permissions.